This briefing covers the scale of immigration and net migration in the UK since the early 2000s and under the post-Brexit immigration system.

 Migration levels fluctuate from year to year, but over long periods, a useful measure of how much immigration a country has experienced is the size of the foreign-born population as a percentage of the population.
 Countries with high levels of net migration—defined as people immigrating minus those emigrating—develop larger foreign-born or migrant populations over the long run.

-In 2022, the UK’s foreign-born population was approximately 14%.
-This share is similar to high-income countries such as the United States and the Netherlands (Figure 1).
+By the beginning of the 2020s, the UK’s foreign-born population was approximately 14%.
+This share is similar to high-income countries such as the United States and Spain (Figure 1).
 The UK has a smaller foreign-born population than Australia, Canada, and New Zealand.
 The foreign-born population in Australia, for example, is roughly double that of the UK as a share of the population.
 By contrast, the UK has a higher share of foreign-born people in the population compared to Italy, Portugal, and most Eastern European countries.

 Figure 1

 The scale of migration to a country may have some economic impact, but research suggests that for many economic impacts, the composition of migration is more important than the numbers alone.
-Whether migrants are working and what skills and qualifications they bring are among the key factors that affect the effects of migration on public finances and productivity, for example (MAC, 2018).
+Whether migrants are working and what skills and qualifications they bring are among the key factors that affect the impacts of migration on public finances and productivity, for example.
 For more discussion of the economic impacts of migration, see the Migration Observatory briefings, The Fiscal Impacts of Immigration in the UK, and The Labour Market Effects of Immigration.

-Official net migration estimates are currently very uncertain and published figures will be revised.
-For example, ONS has revised the estimate of net migration for the 2022 upwards by 26%, or 158,000, since it was first published.
-(For more detail, see the Evidence Gaps and Limitations section, below.)
+Official net migration estimates are currently very uncertain, and published figures will be revised.
+For example, ONS has revised the estimate of net migration for 2023 upwards by 26%, or 181,000, since it was first published.
+(For more details, see the Evidence Gaps and Limitations section below.)

-With this caveat in mind, estimates from the Office for National Statistics suggest that total net migration was 685,000 in 2023.
+With this caveat in mind, estimates from the Office for National Statistics suggest that total net migration was 728,000 in the year ending June 2024.
 This was substantially above pre-pandemic estimates of between 200,000 and 300,000 (depending on which measure is used) (Figure 2).

 Figure 2

 The rise in overall net migration was driven by an increase in non-EU citizens coming to the UK.
 Non-EU net migration gradually increased during the 2010s, reaching around 190,000 in 2019.
 It fell briefly in 2020 due to the pandemic but has since risen sharply.
-After peaking in 2022, it fell slightly in 2023 but remained well above historical levels.
+In the year ending June 2024, non-EU net migration was 845,000, below its peak but well above historical levels.

-ONS estimates show two main explanations for the 660,000 increase in non-EU immigration that took place between 2019 and 2023 (Figure 3):
+ONS estimates show two main explanations for the 665,000 increase in non-EU immigration that took place between 2019 and the year ending June 2024 (Figure 3):

-• Work visas.
-Almost half of the increase in non-EU immigration from 2019 to 2023 resulted from those arriving for work purposes (21%) and their dependants (27%).
+- Work visas.
+Almost half of the increase in non-EU immigration from 2019 to the year ending June 2024 resulted from those arriving for work purposes (18%) and their dependants (29%).
 Health and care was the main industry driving the growth, including care workers who received access to the immigration system in February 2022.
 There was also higher demand for some workers who were already eligible for visas under the old system, such as doctors and nurses.
-Early data for 2024 suggest that health and care work visas had fallen substantially, however.

-• International students and their dependants accounted for a further 39% of the increase in non-EU immigration.
-The UK has an explicit strategy of increasing and diversifying foreign student recruitment, and it is also likely that the reintroduction of post-study work rights post-Brexit made the UK more attractive to international students.
-The 2023 figures do not yet reflect the impact of restrictions on students’ family members, introduced in January 2024.
+- International students and their dependants accounted for a further 38% of the increase in non-EU immigration.
+UK universities started to recruit students overseas more actively as their financial situation deteriorated, and it is also likely that the reintroduction of post-study work rights post-Brexit made the UK more attractive to international students.

 Figure 3

-Indian nationals were by far the largest nationality coming to the UK in 2023, accounting for 21% of overall immigration, followed by Nigerian and Chinese citizens (12% and 7% respectively).
+Indian nationals were by far the largest nationality coming to the UK in the year ending June 2024, accounting for 20% of overall immigration, followed by Nigerian and Pakistani citizens (10% and 8% respectively).
 In 2022, Ukrainians were also a common nationality following the introduction of humanitarian visa routes in response to the war in Ukraine.
-However, their share of overall arrivals declined in 2023.
+However, their share of overall arrivals declined from 2023.

-Net migration at the levels seen in 2023 cannot be assumed to be a ‘new normal’.
+Net migration at the levels seen between 2021 and the year ending June 2024 cannot be assumed to be a ‘new normal’.
 The future outlook for immigration is necessarily uncertain.
 In early 2024, the government implemented various measures designed to reduce migration, particularly by family members of international students and care workers.
-Home Office data for January to April 2024 showed a decline in visa applications from some of the groups affected.
-However, at the time of writing, it was unclear to what extent the fall is due to policy changes, or how it would affect official estimates of net migration.
+Home Office data for January to October 2024 showed a decline in visa applications from some of the groups affected.
+However, at the time of writing, it was unclear to what extent the fall is due to policy changes or how it would affect official estimates of net migration.

 Figure 4